aldemeery/enum-polyfill/README.md

 # SplEnum

+> [!WARNING]
+> PHP 8.1 introduced native Enumerations (Enums), providing a modern, more efficient approach.
+> This package is intended for projects that rely on `SplEnum` and need backward compatibility or cannot upgrade to PHP 8.1+.
+>
+> If possible, consider using PHP's native enums for improved type safety, performance, and maintainability.

-This is a polyfill for the `SplEnum` type from the [PECL extension](http://pecl.php.net/package/SPL_Types), so you don't have to download and install the extension on you server.
+This package is a polyfill for the now-unsupported `SplEnum` class, originally part of the [PECL SPL_Types extension](http://pecl.php.net/package/SPL_Types).

-SplEnum gives the ability to emulate and create enumeration objects natively in PHP.
+By using this polyfill, you can emulate the `SplEnum` behavior in PHP without relying on the extension, which is no longer actively maintained.

+The `SplEnum` class provides a way to create enumeration-like objects natively in PHP, offering a structured and type-safe way to work with predefined constant values.

 ## Example
-<small>From the [php.net documentation](http://php.net/manual/en/class.splenum.php#splenum.examples).</small>

 ```php
 <?php